AICAN-Research/H2G-Net/README.md

-# H2G-Net: A multi-resolution approach for semantic segmentation of gigapixel histopathological images
+# Hybrid guiding: A multi-resolution refinement approach for semantic segmentation of gigapixel histopathological images
 This repository contains code relevant for the proposed design H2G-Net.
 We propose a cascaded convolutional neural network for semantic segmentation of breast cancer tumours from whole slide images (WSIs).
 It is a two-stage design.
 In the first stage (detection stage), we apply a patch-wise classifier across the image which produces a tumour probability heatmap.
 In the second stage (refinement stage), we merge the resultant heatmap with a low-resolution version of the original WSI, before we send it to a new fully-connected convolutional neural network that produces a final segmentation of the tumour ROI.

 **NOTE: This repository is currently in construction!
 More to be added!!**